wptrainingteam/learn-wp-content/developer-learning-pathway/09-developing-for-wordpress-securely/01-securely-developing-plugins-and-themes.md

 ## Preventing invalid requests

-Whenever a request is made to functionality that your plugin provides, it's important to check that the request is valid.
+Whenever a request is made, it's important to check that the request is valid.
 This means checking that the request is coming from a trusted source.

-For example, this code adds a shortcode that renders a form, where users can submit their information.
+For example, you might have a shortcode that renders a form, where users can submit their information.

+The function to render the form might look something like this.

 ```php
 add_shortcode( 'wp_learn_form_shortcode', 'wp_learn_form_shortcode' );